 And aquamarine really does seem to have captured the lucid blue of the oceans.
 No wonder, when you consider that according to the saga it originated in the treasure chest of fabulous mermaids, and has, since ancient times, been regarded as the sailors' lucky stone.
 Its name is derived from the Latin 'aqua' (water) and 'mare' (sea).
 It is said that its strengths are developed to their best advantage when it is placed in water which is bathed in sunlight.
 However, it is surely better still to wear aquamarine, since according to the old traditions this promises a happy marriage and is said to bring the woman who wears it joy and wealth

 The tourmaline is a unique miracle of color.
-The gemstone comes in green, red, blue, yellow, but there are also colorless specimens and black ones.
+The gemstone comes in green, red, blue, yellow, and pink but there are also colorless specimens and black ones.
 Often two or more colors are found in a single tourmaline crystal.
 Also rare and very highly esteemed are tourmalines which appear to change their color and cat's eye tourmalines.
 Having said all that, green is regarded as the classical tourmaline color.
 If you ask a gemstone dealer about a tourmaline, green, in most cases, is the first color he will think of.
 However, even among the green tourmalines there is a broad spectrum.
 Some of them are very light, others so dark that the green color can only be recognized when the stone is held against the light.
 There are green tourmalines in fine leek hues, but also in intense yellowish-green, olive green and brownish-green nuances.
 And there are especially wonderful tourmalines in the range from blue-green to dark bottle-green.
 These, indeed, are its best colors.
 They are rare and much sought-after.
 Green tourmalines are very popular as precious stones among women, but many men like wearing them too.

 Tourmalines are gems with an incomparable variety of colors.
 The reason, according to an old Egyptian legend, is that the tourmaline, on its long journey up from the center of the Earth, passed over a rainbow.
 In doing so, it assumed all the colors of the rainbow.